allanvc/mRpostman/README.md

 account.
 Many mail providers today require authorizing **“less secure apps”** to access your account from a third part app.

-See how to do it for GMail, Yahoo Mail and AOL Mail.
+See how to do it for Gmail, Yahoo Mail and AOL Mail.

-### GMail
+### Gmail

-1)  Go to GMail website and logon with your credentials.
+1)  Go to Gmail website and logon with your credentials.

 2)  Then, go to
     <https://myaccount.google.com/u/1/lesssecureapps?pageId=none>